Brawl345/gobot/README.md

 Multi-purpose bot for the Telegram Messenger based on [Telebot](https://github.com/tucnak/telebot/) and inspired by [Python-Telegram-Bot](https://github.com/python-telegram-bot/python-telegram-bot).

-**The source code is here so YOU can do what you want with it - don't ask questions about it nor ask for help how to use it!
-The code might contain ugly architecture, but it solves my specific problems.**
+**The source code is here so YOU can do what you want with it - don't ask questions about it nor ask for help on how to use it!**

 ## Features